 The program has two key emphases.
 The first is that educators are immersed in real, ongoing scientific activities, not make-work or canned lectures.
 The process of discovering new information is exciting, but also means confronting uncertainty, ignorance and confusion—it is very different from a planned laboratory exercise.
 Learning this can be very liberating because it empowers educators to facilitate their own open-ended science activities.
 The second emphasis is on continued participation of educators.
 Long-term participation allows mentoring on multiple levels and provides educators with a sense of continuity within the research process and a depth of understanding about those processes that can never be replicated in textbooks or one-off events.

 “I need this every summer to show myself and my kids that I am a scientist.
 Only now do I feel like I can call myself a science teacher.
 It used to be so much work to teach – especially using inquiry.
 But now, after this, it makes so much sense.
 Now, I have an easy job and am a better teacher.
 My kids believe me because they see the pictures of me really doing what it is I’m teaching them.
 It’s even now a rare thing to have to write any kid up for bad behavior.
 They don’t want to miss class!
 I guess what I’m saying is that I have been empowered personally and professionally because I now know what science really looks like.
 I’ve done it.
 I think about it all very differently.
 I am a scientist!” -Schoolyard Participant

-The 2021 summer workshop is currently filled.
-To be contacted for participation in future teacher workshops, please complete the below interest form and email to email@example.com
+To be contacted for participation in future teacher workshops, please complete the interest form (link below) and email to email@example.com

 For more information, please contact Venetia Butler at firstname.lastname@example.org.